tukhai/Github-Repositories-Searching-App/README.md

 ### Deployment

-This project has been deployed at: https://facebook.github.io/create-react-app/docs/deployment <br>
+This project has been deployed at: [https://github-repo-searching-app.herokuapp.com/](https://github-repo-searching-app.herokuapp.com/) <br>
 Please visit the url to access the project.

 ### Project clone
 Alternatively, you can clone this project code.
-In the project directory, you can run it in 1 of the following modes: <br>
+In the project root directory, you can run it in 1 of the following modes: <br>

 #### `npm start`